 Step 8: Have you estimated your maintenance calories correctly?

-So you’re doing everything “right” – you’re tracking your food accurately and consistently, you’re exercising 3-5 days per week by combining both cardio and resistance training in a progressive program and feel confident you’re calculating your calorie burn accurately, you’re sleeping well… But you’re still not losing weight??
+So you’re doing everything “right” – you’re tracking your food accurately and consistently, you’re on a ““, you’re exercising 3-5 days per week by combining both cardio and resistance training in a progressive program and feel confident you’re calculating your burn accurately, you’re sleeping well… But you’re still not losing weight??

 Your maintenance calories must be lower than you think, because if you’re not losing weight, you can’t be in a caloric deficit!

 Remember when you calculated your maintenance calories that I talked about coming up with a range (e.g., 1800 – 2200 cal), then picking a number within that range, and finding out later if it was the right one?

 A very big reason this range is so big is due to the calories you burn just going about your everyday life – you know the 23 hours in day when you’re not participating in a structured !
 The calories you burn when you aren’t exercising are part of NEAT (Non- Activity Thermogenesis) and this include things like walking to your car, what you do at work, playing with your kids, cleaning the house, etc.